• Skip to primary navigation

 • Dates: Adds sweetness and helps the dough stick together.
 I used pitted Deglet dates.
 You could use another variety.
 Make sure to check for any hard bits even if you buy pitted dates.

 • Rolled oats: I used gluten-free rolled oats.
 If you are gluten-free make sure the package says certified gluten-free on it.
-You could also use oat flour.
+You could also use oat flour or vanilla protein powder.

 • Walnuts: I used walnuts, but you could also use pecans, cashews, or other nuts.